arthur-jacquin/edit/manual.md

 ## Porting `edit`

-Even if `edit` has no dependencies, it won't run everywhere, as the default terminal drawing drawing (termbox[^2]) does not support all terminals.
+Even if `edit` has no dependencies, it won't run everywhere, as the default terminal drawing library (termbox[^2]) does not support all terminals.
 For example, it won't run on Windows, unless you use WSL or a similar solution.

 [^2]: [termbox2](https://github.com/termbox/termbox2)

-However, `edit` only uses the following functions from `termbox.h`:
-TODO

-Therefore if you want to embed the editor in your own (GPLv3) software, make it work on Windows, or build a Graphical User Interface, all you have to do is to replace `termbox.h` with a file providing the above functions adapted to your targetted environment.
+All the interaction between `edit` and its environment happens through `termbox.h`.
+Therefore if you want to embed the editor in your own (GPLv3) software, make it work on Windows, or build a Graphical User Interface, all you have to do is to replace `termbox.h` with a file adapted to your targetted environment and providing the same API.